Norman Stone: Views

 In 2009, he argued: "The myth of Winston Churchill is dangerous.
 Was it a sensible strategy in 1944 and 1945 to bomb Germany to bits?
 It was very bad realpolitik, whatever its moral purpose."

-In his obituary of Stone in The Guardian, the historian Richard J. Evans stated that unlike Niall Ferguson or A.J.P.
-Taylor, Stone's provocations were little more than the voicing of his own personal political prejudices, and so had little or no effect on the way we think about the past".
+In his biography of Hitler, Stone critiqued Mein Kampf as "long-winded, self-important, and written in an extraordinarily opaque jargon, though not much more so than other works of sociology".

-Stone described John Keegan's The Second World War as his preferred book on WWII, saying: 'There have been many and varied, and sometimes splendid, books on The Second World War, but my own preference is John Keegan's The Second World War (1990)'.
+Stone described John Keegan's The Second World War as his preferred book on the subject, saying: "There have been many and varied, and sometimes splendid, books on the Second World War, but my own preference is John Keegan's The Second World War (1990)".

 Writing

-Stone's book of greatest note is The Eastern Front 1914-1917 (1975) which won the Wolfson History Prize.
-He also wrote Hitler (1980), Europe Transformed 1878–1919 (1983), which won the Fontana History of Europe Prize, and World War I: A Short History (2007).
+For The Eastern Front 1914–1917 (1975) Stone won the Wolfson History Prize.
+He also wrote Hitler (1980), Europe Transformed 1878–1919 (1983), which won the Fontana History of Europe Prize; and World War One: A Short History (2007).

+Assessments

+In his obituary of Stone in The Guardian, the historian Richard J. Evans states that unlike Niall Ferguson or A.J.P.
+Taylor, "Stone's provocations were little more than the voicing of his own personal political prejudices, and so had little or no effect on the way we think about the past".
+Evans also comments: "Journalists often described [Stone] as 'one of Britain's leading historians', but in truth he was nothing of the kind, as any serious member of the profession will tell you."

+In his Oxford Dictionary of National Biography entry on Stone, Lawrence Goldman writes that:

+Evans quotes with some approval an observation by former prime minister Edward Heath on Stone's time in Oxford: "Many parents of Oxford students must be both horrified and disgusted that the higher education of our children should rest in the hands of such a man."
+According to David Herman, when Stone heard of Heath's comment he retorted: "Everything good about Britain is due to Lady Thatcher.
+Everything bad is the fault of Edward Heath."

 Personal life

 While in Vienna in the 1960s, Stone met (Marie) Nicole Aubry, the niece of the finance minister in "Papa Doc" Duvalier's Haiti dictatorship.
 They married on 2 July 1966 and had two sons, Nick (born 1966), a thriller writer, and Sebastian (born 1972).
 Stone and his first wife divorced in 1977.
 On 11 August 1982, he married Christine Margaret Booker (née Verity), a leading member of the British Helsinki Human Rights Group.
-They had a son, Rupert (born 1983), and remained married until her death on 15 November 2016.
-According to Evans, he suffered from alcoholism.
+They had a son, Rupert (born 1983), and remained married until her death in 2016.

+According to Evans, Stone suffered from alcoholism.

-Stone owned a house in the Galata neighbourhood of Istanbul, and divided his time between Turkey and England.
-He spent the last years of his life in Budapest.
+He owned a house in the Galata neighbourhood of Istanbul, and divided his time between Turkey and England, although he spent the last years of his life in Budapest.